Juan Nicasio: Major leagues

-On May 28, 2011, Nicasio was recalled from Double-A Tulsa to take Jorge de la Rosa's rotation spot.
+On May 28, 2011, Nicasio was recalled from Double-A the Tulsa Drillers to take Jorge de la Rosa's rotation spot.
 Nicasio made his debut that day, facing the St. Louis Cardinals, pitching seven innings while giving up one unearned run.
 The Rockies won 15–4, giving Nicasio his first major league win.
 His first major league strikeout was of Jaime García.